FinchMoscow/AnimatedBar/README.md

 ![Customized AnimatedBar](art/demo3.gif)

-*Item names are set to be of varying length to demontrate how it looks in such scenario.*
+*Item names are set to be of varying length to demontrate what it looks like in such scenario.*

 The layout for this example:
 ```xml